Australis86/scripts/README.md

-# shell-scripts
+# Assorted Scripts
-A collection of shell and bash scripts.
+A collection of one-off scripts for different tasks.